microsoft/TypeScript-wiki/Standalone-Server-(tsserver).md

 ## Commands

 `tsserver` supports a set of commands.
-The full list of commands supported by the server can be found under [ts.server.protocol.CommandNames](https://github.com/Microsoft/TypeScript/blob/master/lib/protocol.d.ts#L5).
+The full list of commands supported by the server can be found under [ts.server.protocol.CommandTypes](https://github.com/Microsoft/TypeScript/blob/master/lib/protocol.d.ts#L5).

 Each command is associated with a request and a response interface.
-For instance command `"completions"` corresponds to response interface `CompletionsRequest`, and response interface defined in `CompletionsResponse`.
+For instance command `"completions"` corresponds to request interface `CompletionsRequest`, and response interface defined in `CompletionsResponse`.

 # Sample implementations